 Your offhand weapon isn’t just for when you run out of ammo.
-You’ll end up using it in a variety of missions and situations, not the least of which being your last line of defense if you get downed.
+You’ll end up using it in a variety of missions and situations, not the least of which is that it becomes your last line of defense if you get downed.
 Like primary weapons, it’s worthwhile to build and configure a number of secondary weapons for different situations and enemy types.

 Continuing our run of non-traditional secondaries, the Gammacor fires laser beams and deals innate magnetic damage, stripping away Corpus shields with ease.
 It’s not quite as satisfying as the Sonicor’s audio blasting power, but it does feel pretty good to melt enemies.

-As the Warframe Wikia page, and a number of community builds, suggest, the best way to build Marelok is by leaning on its already-high status chance.
+Marelok works well by leaning on its already-high status chance.
 Lethal Torrent, Barrel Diffusion, and a combination of the gold status damage/chance mods (Jolt, Scorch, etc) can push the status chance to 100 percent, so it procs on every hit.
 All of those mods are useful in other weapons, and maxing them out should be a priority anyway.

 In Warframe, your melee weapon determines both damage dealt and movement pattern.
 It can affect the way you jump, dive, roll, and slam into the ground, based on the weapon type and stance mod you choose.

 While Broken War is technically locked until Mastery Rank 10, you can receive it for completing the Second Dream quest after Mastery Rank 3.
-It’s one of the best one-handed swords in the game, and looks pretty mean to boot.
+It’s one of the best one-handed swords in the early game and looks pretty mean to boot.

 Like most weapons, you’ll want to build for damage and status chance, but Blood Rush can certainly help when paired up with a fast stance.
 It blinds nearby enemies as you swing, which can help you deliver a chain of devastating blows without taking any damage.